celery/celery/docs/userguide/canvas.rst

     9900

-Remember, the callback can only be executed after all of the tasks in the header has returned.
+Remember, the callback can only be executed after all of the tasks in the header have returned.
 Each step in the header is executed as a task, in parallel, possibly on different nodes.
 The callback is then applied with the return value of each task in the header.
 The task id returned by :meth:`chord` is the id of the callback, so you can wait for it to complete